TPI Composites: Court Confirms Liquidating Plan for Vestas Assets

 The DIP financing provided liquidity for operations and the sale process and included a roll-up of prepetition debt.

 DIP facility terms.
 TPI secured $82.5 million in DIP financing from affiliates of Oaktree Capital Management, with Oaktree Fund Administration, LLC serving as DIP agent.
-The facility comprised $27.5 million in new money loans and up to $55 million in roll-up loans from the existing senior secured term loan.
+The DIP motion sought a facility comprising $27.5 million in new money loans and up to $55 million in roll-up loans from the existing senior secured term loan.
 This structure provided a 2:1 roll-up ratio: for every dollar of new money advanced, Oaktree could roll up two dollars of prepetition debt into super-priority DIP status.
 The DIP Credit Agreement was dated August 14, 2025, with an interim order entered August 13, 2025 and a final order entered October 14, 2025.
 Cash collateral of approximately $50 million anticipated at the petition date supplemented the DIP facility.

 Tranche structure and customer conditions.
 The new money component was structured in two tranches with distinct conditions.
 The first tranche comprised a $7.5 million initial draw available upon entry of the interim DIP order, which permitted Oaktree to roll up $15 million from the prepetition term loan.
 The second tranche comprised $20 million available upon entry of the final DIP order, with a corresponding $40 million roll-up.
 The second tranche was conditioned on TPI securing new supply agreements with GE Vernova and Vestas.